Bilalh/mplayer-last.fm-scrobbler/Readme.md

 Deamon
 ------
 * There is also a  version that works like a `deamon` in the  `Deamon` directory, has a lot more prerequisites but is more efficient and less tested.
+* Allows going to the previous track.

 Licence
 -------